auerswal/pubcloud2020/ex5-ipv6/README.md

 As the Ancients told us in
 [RFC 1122, section 3.3.4.1](https://tools.ietf.org/html/rfc1122#section-3.3.4.1),
-parapgraph (c):
+paragraph (c):

 > This case presents the most difficult routing problems.
 > The choice of interface (i.e., the choice of first-hop
 > network) may significantly affect performance or even
 > reachability of remote parts of the Internet.

-Those wise sages could predict the problems we encountered with the then unknown IP protocol version 6.
+Those wise sages could predict the problems we encounter now with the then unknown IP protocol version 6.

 The jump host has learned of two routers via Router Advertisements.
 It regards both as potential default gateways.
-It cannot know if one is better than the other.
+It does not know if one is better than the other.
 Thus it sometimes chooses the wrong gateway.

 We could manually remove the unwanted nexthop from the default route,